loda-lang/loda-programs/programs/oeis/list1.md

 * [A189274](http://oeis.org/A189274) ([L11 program](A189274.asm)): Number of nX3 array permutations with each element not moved or moved diagonally or antidiagonally by one
 * [A189318](http://oeis.org/A189318) ([L13 program](A189318.asm)): Expansion of 5*(1-2*x)/(1-3*x-2*x^2+4*x^3)
 * [A189320](http://oeis.org/A189320) ([L08 program](A189320.asm)): Number of nondecreasing arrangements of n+2 numbers in 0..3 with the last equal to 3 and each after the second equal to the sum of one or two of the preceding four
+* [A189321](http://oeis.org/A189321) ([L35 program](A189321.asm)): Number of nondecreasing arrangements of n+2 numbers in 0..4 with the last equal to 4 and each after the second equal to the sum of one or two of the preceding four.
 * [A189327](http://oeis.org/A189327) ([L14 program](A189327.asm)): Number of nondecreasing arrangements of 4 numbers in 0..n with the last equal to n and each after the second equal to the sum of one or two of the preceding four
 * [A189479](http://oeis.org/A189479) ([L42 program](A189479.asm)): Fixed point starting with 0 of the morphism 0->01, 1->101.
 * [A189573](http://oeis.org/A189573) ([L16 program](A189573.asm)): Positions of 0 in A189572; complement of A080652 (conjectured).